17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 The swimming pool is a sweet spot to relax (Credit: Hotel L’Esplanade)

-It’s hard to believe that you can have all this and be just a 5- to 15-minute walk away from the beach (depending on what part of Grand Case Beach you choose) and a short stroll from Restaurant Row.
+It’s hard to believe you get all this just a 5- to 15-minute walk from the beach (depending on what part of Grand Case Beach you choose) and just a short stroll from Restaurant Row.

 2) Le Petit Hotel